telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_cartodb_sink.md

 ###<a name="section1.1"></a>Mapping NGSI events to flume events
 Notified NGSI events (containing context data) are transformed into Flume events (such an event is a mix of certain headers and a byte-based body), independently of the NGSI data generator or the final backend where it is persisted.

-This is done at the cygnus-ngsi Http listeners (in Flume jergon, sources) thanks to [`NGSIRestHandler`](./ngsi_rest_handler.md).
+This is done at the cygnus-ngsi Http listeners (in Flume jergon, sources) thanks to [`NGSIRestHandler`](/ngsi_rest_handler.md).
 Once translated, the data (now, as a Flume event) is put into the internal channels for future consumption (see next section).

 [Top](#top)

-###<a name="section1.2"></a>Mapping Flume events to CartoDB data structures
+###<a name="section1.2"></a>Mapping Flume events to Carto data structures
-CartoDB is based on [PostgreSQL](http://www.postgresql.org/) and [PostGIS](http://postgis.net/) extensions.
+Carto is based on [PostgreSQL](http://www.postgresql.org/) and [PostGIS](http://postgis.net/) extensions.
 It organizes the data in databases (one per organization), schemas (one per user within an organization) and tables (a schema may have one or more tables).
 Such organization is exploited by `NGSICartoDBSink` each time a Flume event is going to be persisted.

 [Top](#top)

 ####<a name="section1.2.1"></a>PostgreSQL databases and schemas naming conventions
-PostgreSQL databases and schemas are already created by CartoDB upon organization and username request, respectively.
-Thus, it is up to CartoDB to define the naming conventions for these elements; specifically:
+PostgreSQL databases and schemas are already created by Carto upon organization and username request, respectively.
+Thus, it is up to Carto to define the naming conventions for these elements; specifically:

 * Organization must... ?
 * Username must only contain lowercase letters, numbers and the dash symbol (`-`).

 Here it is assumed the notified/default FIWARE service maps the PostgreSQL schema/username, ensuring this way multitenancy and data isolation.
-This multitenancy approach is complemented by the usage of a configuration file holding the mapping between FIWARE service/CartoDB username and API Key (please, check the [Configuration](#section2.1) section).
+This multitenancy approach is complemented by the usage of a configuration file holding the mapping between FIWARE service/Carto username and API Key (please, check the [Configuration](#section2.1) section).

 [Top](#top)

 ####<a name="section1.2.2"></a>PostgreSQL tables naming conventions
 The name of these tables depends on the configured data model and analysis mode (see the [Configuration](#section2.1) section for more details):

 * Data model by service path (`data_model=dm-by-service-path`).
-As the data model name denotes, the notified FIWARE service path (or the configured one as default in [`NGSIRestHandler`](.ngsi_rest_handler.md)) is used as the name of the table.
+As the data model name denotes, the notified FIWARE service path (or the configured one as default in [`NGSIRestHandler`](./ngsi_rest_handler.md)) is used as the name of the table.
 This allows the data about all the NGSI entities belonging to the same service path is stored in this unique table.
 * Data model by entity (`data_model=dm-by-entity`).
 For each entity, the notified/default FIWARE service path is concatenated to the notified entity ID and type in order to compose the table name.
 If the FIWARE service path is the root one (`/`) then only the entity ID and type are concatenated.

 The above applies both if `enable_raw` or `enable_distance` es set to `true`.
 In addition, the distance analysis mode adds the sufix `x0000distance` to the table name.